vection/Evil-Twin-tool/README.md

 From here, you can do alot of things - for example to add bitcoin miner to each request, find a way to make client download malicious script and get full access to his computer and so on..

+The tool also supports deauth attack (more explained in repository WiFi-Deauthentication-attack-tool)

 The attack following by few steps:
 #### 1. Scanning the area, searching for wifi access